DRL-based Power Allocation in LiDAL-Assisted RLNC-NOMA OWC Systems: Author Contributions

 \section{Author Contributions}

-AH developed the LiDAL-assisted RLNC-NOMA system model and implemented it in MATLAB.
-He also formulated the power allocation problem and designed and implemented machine learning algorithms using Python.
+AH developed the LiDAL-Assisted RLNC-NOMA system model and implemented it in MATLAB.
+He also formulated the power allocation problem and designed and implemented machine learning algorithms using Python in MATLAB.
 AH also conducted all simulations, performance evaluations, and generated results.
-AQ contributed to the system and mathematical modelling, reviewed the results, and assisted in manuscript preparation.
+AQ contributed to the system and mathematical modeling, reviewed the results, and assisted in the preparation of the manuscript.
 TE reviewed the model and the results and supported in the preparation of the manuscript.
 JE is the originator of the main research idea and contributed to the preparation and refinement of the manuscript.
 All authors reviewed and approved the final version.